lubo1710/generic_pipeline/README.md

 ```

 For gpsr are it is necessary to change the face_classification for new a new file.
-It can be found under this link TODO.
+It can be found under this [link](https://nc.uni-bremen.de/index.php/s/ZiqfWoWE9mooq7H).
 Within the generic_pipeline package exists a directory called *faces* containing images from faces that can be recognized.
 For GPSR the directory can be empty.